 - Sneak-a-cup has to be done more quickly if you don’t want stirred grounds in your coffee.

-An efficient espresso machine hitting this list with multiple functions is Delonghi 15 bar.
-It’s an entry-level espresso maker that applies 15Bars of pressure to extract flavorful shots.
+An efficient espresso machine with multiple functions is Delonghi 15 bar.
+It’s a budget coffee maker that applies 15Bars of pressure to extract flavorful shots.

 Delonghi is a semi-automatic espresso machine that gives you automation along with programmable features.